Fall in Wisconsin is stunning. And in almost every area of the state, there are top-notch places to see and experience the fall colors.

 The park has two main hiking trails.

 The Doughboy Trail is one of the most scenic hikes in Wisconsin.
 It takes you past two waterfalls and a series of cascades.
 Around every corner, your jaw will drop.
-And the trail is well-maintained, making it accessible to many skill levels. ‘
+The trail is well-maintained, making it accessible to many skill levels. ‘

 The Red Granite Falls trail is a bit longer, but you will be rewarded with an up close and personal look at Red Granite Falls.
-If you have time, we highly recommend not skipping this hike, especially in the fall.
+We highly recommend not skipping this hike if you have time, especially in the fall.